Canon 20D vs 6D

 Feature comparison: Canon 20D vs 6D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 20D and the 6D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 6D offers a wider field of view (97%) than the one in the 20D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 6D has a higher magnification (0.71x vs 0.56x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 20D and Canon 6D along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 20D has one, while the 6D does not.
 While the built-in flash of the 20D is not very powerful, it can at times be useful as a fill-in light.